gravitational/gravity/docs/5.x/quickstart.md

 $ helm plugin install https://github.com/technosophos/helm-template
 ```

-Now you let's build the application bundle which will consist of a Kubernetes
+Now you can build the Application Bundle which will consist of a Kubernetes
 cluster with Mattermost pre-installed inside:

 ```bsh